-- 11. 4-H Livestock sellers must cash their livestock check by December 1. - 12.
-Animals sold in the Vigo County 4-H Auction are ineligible to compete further in 4-H activities, including 4-H shows at the Indiana State Fair. - 13.
-Only animals being sold through the auction will leave the grounds Friday evening.
-If the Market Buyer or Processor trailer has room and approves to transport another animal with the auction animals it can leave during this time, update your superintendent.
-All other animals (except swine released on Tuesday and rabbits on Friday night) must remain on the grounds until Saturday at 7:30 PM.
-See the 4-H Livestock General Policies. - 14.
-The Livestock Sale Committee is not responsible for condition or quality of sale animals.

-Beef Terms and Conditions:

-- All 4-H Beef sale entries must be made by the end of the 4-H Beef Show. - Sale order (after Grand & Reserve Champions and Rate of Gain) will be determined by drawing. - Steers and market heifers must weigh at least 925 lbs.
+- 12. Only animals being sold through the auction will leave the grounds Friday evening.
+All other animals (except swine released on Tuesday) must remain on the grounds until Saturday at 8:30 PM.
+See 4-H Livestock General Policies #8. - 13.
+The Livestock Sale Committee is not responsible for condition or quality of sale animals. - 14.
+Beef Terms and Conditions: - All 4-H Beef sale entries must be made by the end of the 4-H Beef Show. - Sale Order (after Grand & Reserve Champions and Rate of Gain) will be determined by drawing. - Steers and market heifers must weigh at least 925 lbs.
+(1st year members exempt). - 15.
+Dairy Steer Terms and Conditions: - Only Finished Steers are eligible to sell in the 4-H Livestock Sale. - All 4-H Dairy Steer sale entries must be made by the end of the 4-H Dairy Show. - Sale Order (after Grand & Reserve Champions and Rate of Gain) will be determined by drawing. - Steers must weigh at least 925 lbs.
+(1st year members exempt). - 16.
+Goat Wether Terms and Conditions: - All Dairy Goat Wether or Meat Goat Wether sale entries must be made by the end of the Goat Show. - Order of Sale (after Grand Champions and the Rate of Gain winner) will be determined by drawing. - Wethers must weigh 40 pounds for meat wethers and 30 pounds for dairy wethers. - 17.
+Poultry Terms and Conditions: - Three 4-H Poultry Meat Pens are eligible to sell in the 4-H Livestock Sale.
+A meat pen consists of two birds and will be sold by the pen. - The Champion and Reserve Champion Production Turkey Meat Pens will be eligible to sell in the auction. - 18.
+Rabbit Terms and Conditions: - Five 4-H Rabbit Meat Pens are eligible to sell in the 4-H Livestock Sale.
+A meat pen consists of three rabbits and will be sold by the pen. - 19.
+Sheep Terms and Conditions: - All 4-H Market Lamb sale entries must be made by the end of the Market Lamb Show. - All 4-H Market Lambs must weigh 90 pounds or meet breed standards to sell in the 4-H Auction.
+(Only 1st year members are exempt from this rule). - 20.
+Swine Terms and Conditions: - All 4-H Hog sale entries must be made by the end of the Market Hog Show.
+4-H members need to specify the animal to be sold by the correct tag number and ear notch. - 4-H Club members may sell either barrows or gilts. - Sale Order (after Grand & Reserve Champion Barrow & Market Gilt) will be determined by drawing. - All 4-H Club members must stay with their hog until they are sold and in their proper pen. - Auctioned Hogs must weigh at least 230 lbs.
 (1st year members exempt).

-Dairy Steer Terms and Conditions:

-- Only Finished Steers are eligible to sell in the 4-H Livestock Sale. - All 4-H Dairy Steer sale entries must be made by the end of the 4-H Dairy Show. - Sale order (after Grand & Reserve Champions and Rate of Gain) will be determined by drawing. - Steers must weigh at least 925 lbs.
-(1st year members exempt).

-Goat Wether Terms and Conditions:

-- All Dairy Goat Wether or Meat Goat Wether sale entries must be made by the end of the Goat Show. - Sale order (after Grand & Reserve Champions and the Rate of Gain winners of both meat and dairy divisions) will be determined by drawing. - Wethers must weigh 40 pounds for meat wethers and 30 pounds for dairy wethers. - Pygmy and Nigerian Dwarfs are not eligible for the auction.

-Poultry Terms and Conditions:

-- Three 4-H Poultry Meat Pens are eligible to sell in the 4-H Livestock Sale.
-A meat pen consists of two birds and will be sold by the pen. - The Champion and Reserve Champion Production Turkey Meat Pens will be eligible to sell in the auction. - Grand & Reserve Champion Meat Pens & Turkeys will sell with Grand Champions and the remaining Meat Pen placed randomly.

-Rabbit Terms and Conditions:

-- Five 4-H Rabbit Meat Pens are eligible to sell in the 4-H Livestock Sale.
-A meat pen consists of three rabbits and will be sold by the pen. - Sale order (after Grand & Reserve Champions) will be placed through the auction randomly.

-Sheep Terms and Conditions:

-- All 4-H Market Lamb sale entries must be made by the end of the Market Lamb Show. - 4-H members may sell either wethers or ewes. - Sale order (after Grand Champions and the Rate of Gain winner) will be determined by drawing. - All 4-H Market Lambs must weigh 90 pounds and meet breed standards to sell in the 4-H Auction.
-(Only 1st year members are exempt from this rule).

-Swine Terms and Conditions:

-- All 4-H Hog sale entries must be made by the end of the Market Hog Show.
-4-H members need to specify the animal to be sold by the correct RFID tag number and ear notch. - 4-H members may sell either barrows or gilts. - Sale Order (after Grand & Reserve Champion Barrow & Market Gilt) will be determined by drawing. - All 4-H Club members must stay with their hog until they are sold and in their proper pen. - Auctioned Hogs must weigh at least 230 lbs.
-(1st year members exempt).

-Congratulations to the 2023 winner of the
+Congratulations to the 2021 winner of the Larry Schopmeyer 4-H Scholarship Madíson Randolph